-- Demonstrate Leadership: Describe and demonstrate leadership practices through communication, group processes, projects, and skill-building activities
+Demonstrate Leadership: Describe and practice leadership skills through communication, facilitating team processes, and decision making.

-- Value Collaboration: Seek and value collaboration with others from diverse backgrounds and academic disciplines
+Collaborate Effectively: Seek and value collaboration with others from diverse backgrounds and academic disciplines.

-- Engage in Sustainability Work: Learn about and apply concepts of sustainability to our campus and community by engaging in the discussions about the challenges
+Engage in Sustainability Work: Apply concepts of sustainability to our campus and community by experiential learning.

 RISE Core Values

 Authenticity | RISE provides an atmosphere where all can be true to their personality, values, and spirit, regardless of the outside pressures to act otherwise.
 We recognize the path of personal development is grounded in living authentically, cultivating honesty with ourselves, taking responsibility for mistakes, and creating alignment with values and actions.

 Community | RISE is a living learning community of people who recognize our interdependence on each other and the biosphere.
 Healthy relationships are essential to human and planetary flourishing.
 We develop effective and caring teams in support of the larger community goals and learning outcomes.

 Innovation | RISE fosters a safe environment where innovation, creativity and exploration occurs.
 Sometimes we fail, but this is seen as a part of a larger learning process.